Marcoror150/CHP-Capping/README.md

 # CHP-Capping
 Group project for the Children's Home of Poughkeepsie.
 This system stores children incident reports and allows for visualizations of the data, which is stored in a database.
+See the design folder for documentation and design documents.